JillieChang/Google-Project-Management/README.md

 ## How project managers impact organizations

-** Focusing on the customer** :
+** a.
+Focusing on the customer**

- - customer” refers to a person or an organization that defines the requirements of the project and sets important guidelines, such as budget and deadlines.
+ - customer refers to a person or an organization that defines the requirements of the project and sets important guidelines, such as budget and deadlines.
 2 types>
  - internal: stakeholders within your organization, such as management, project team members, resource managers, and other organizational departments
  - external: customers outside of your organization, such as clients, contractors, suppliers, and consumers